 145 E. South Slope Road,

-cherries, nectarines, peaches, plums, U-pick and already picked, restrooms,
+Williams Fruit Ranch - apples, cherries, peaches, plums, prunes, U-pick and already picked

+down South Slope Road.
 Click here for a map and directions.
-Apples: September 11 to October 29,

 Apple Farm in